 A diverse community of faith, the Houston-Galveston Extension Program of Perkins School of Theology is a place where we study, learn, grow, worship and experience God together.
-Community life among Houston-Galveston students, organized and planned by staff and students, is enhanced through regular community worship, spiritual formation groups and other informal gatherings.
+Community life among Houston-Galveston students, organized and planned by faculty, staff, and students, is enhanced through regular community worship during face-to-face sessions, spiritual formation groups and other informal gatherings.

-Opportunities abound for conversation and fellowship with students and faculty inside and outside the classroom.
+Opportunities abound for conversation and fellowship with students and faculty inside and outside the classroom, but particularly during face-to-face class meals.
 Through the Houston-Galveston Extension Program, you will have the opportunity to build relationships extending far beyond graduation.

 With approximately 350 students, 40 faculty, and 25 staff in Dallas and our Houston-Galveston Extension Program, Perkins is a community that cares.

-Perkins faculty commute from Dallas so that students in the Houston-Galveston program receive the same outstanding education as those on the SMU campus.
-Spiritual Formation is facilitated by local persons who have received additional training.
+Perkins faculty commute from Dallas and spend time with students during face-to-face sessions so that students in the Houston-Galveston program receive the same outstanding education as those on the SMU campus.
+Spiritual Formation is facilitated by local persons who have received additional training under the leadership of Dr. Ruben Habito.

-World-renowned Bridwell Library at SMU in Dallas provides a reserve shelf in the St. Paul’s UMC Faculty/Student workroom in Houston for required and recommended texts, along with other reference works permanently located in Houston.
+World-renowned Bridwell Library at SMU in Dallas provides a reserve shelf in the Houston Methodist Hospital Library.
 Students in the Houston-Galveston Extension Program can access resources through the online catalog.
 Research materials will be shipped to students upon request.